 History of Saint James Catholic Church

-In the early 1960's, Saint John's was the only Roman Catholic Church in Bartlesville, OK.
-Reverend John F. Lynch was the pastor of St. John's.
+In the early 1960's, Saint John Before the Latin Gate was the only Roman Catholic Church in Bartlesville, OK.
+Reverend John F. Lynch was the pastor at the time.
 During this time, the City of Bartlesville was expanding to the east of town.
 Fr.
-Lynch observed what was happening and. knowing that St. John's Church and School were at maximum capacity, he envisioned that a new parish and school on the east side of Bartlesville would eventually need to be established.
-As a result, St. John's Catholic Church purchased a 6-acre tract on Douglas Lane to build the school.
+Lynch observed what was happening and knowing that St. John Church and School were at maximum capacity, he envisioned that a new parish and school on the east side of Bartlesville would eventually need to be established.
+As a result, St. John purchased a 6-acre tract on Douglas Lane to build the school.
 The plot of ground was empty, with the exception of a little white house on the corner of Madison Boulevard and Douglas Lane.
 Fr.
-Lynch approved plans to St. Jude School with an estimated cost of $300,000.
+Lynch approved plans to build St. Jude School with an estimated cost of $300,000.

 Construction began in early 1964.

-Several weeks before the school opened the Bishop of the Diocese of Oklahoma City and Tulsa, Most Reverend Bishop Victor Reed (1958-1971) arrived in Bartlesville to announce that St. Jude School would become St James Church and School.
-St. James School brought in three Ursuline Sisters from Paola, Kansas: two teachers and the third served as principal and teacher.
+Several weeks before the school opened the Bishop of the Diocese of Oklahoma City and Tulsa, Most Reverend Bishop Victor Reed (1958-1971) arrived in Bartlesville to announce that St. Jude School would become St. James Catholic Church and School.
+St. James School brought in three Ursuline Sisters from Paola, Kansas; two were teachers and the third served as principal and teacher.
 St. James had two grades in each of the three classrooms.
 No tuition was charged for the students.
 All operating expenses for the school and the church came out of regular contributions from the membership of 192 families and individuals.
 The little white house on the corner was turned into the convent for the nuns.
-Bishop Reed fave Fr.
-Pickett the additional responsibility of Pastor our Lady of Guadalupe in Dewey and he resided in the rectory in Dewey.
+Bishop Reed gave Fr.
+Pickett the additional responsibility of Pastor our Lady of Guadalupe Catholic Church in Dewey and he resided in the rectory in Dewey.

 The first mass was celebrated on August 29, 1965 in the auditorium but formal dedication ceremonies for St. James Church and School didn't take place until Sunday, December 6, 1966 followed by an open house.
 Bishop Reed celebrated the dedication service with Mass and approximately 125 parishioners received the Sacrament of Confirmation.